 Twitter is where users stalk the ridiculous things celebrities have to say.

-That leaves Pinterest…where users go to learn, find, click, read, buy, curate, bookmark.
-(Psssst, 84% of my traffic comes from the good old P, and it’s directly how I grew my email list to 18,000 subscribers.)
+And Pinterest…where users go to learn, find, click, read, buy, curate, bookmark.
+(Psssst, 84% of my traffic comes from the good old P, and it’s directly how I grew my email list to 20,000+ subscribers.)

-In short, get your ass over to Pinterest if you want to get more traffic to your blog.
+In short, get your booty over to Pinterest if you want to get more traffic to your blog.

 Send a newsletter.